 More about this series

-This series is divided in to three main parts (and is also available as an eBook with extra information):
+This series is divided in to three main parts (and is also available as an eBook – please only download from this web site):

 Part 1 demonstrates the ease with which the Arduino multi-function shield buttons, beeper and display can utilised by using the shield library, thereby making it easier to concentrate on the logic of the application.
 Part 2 demonstrates how the shield library can be used to read values from external sensors, such as temperature, sonar and motion sensors, and how to process electronic pulses from an external source.
 Part 3 explores working applications using the library and the Arduino multi-function shield:

 - 24 hour alarm clock